By: Mark Diaz

 Social Media Posts and Pictures Can and Will Be Used Against You in a Court of Law

 It has been said by parents all over the country to their teenagers using the Internet and posting on social media sites: presume that everything you post can be seen by everybody and that it will be seen forever.
-Nevertheless, as social media use has exploded over the past decade, teenagers and adults alike continue posting updates, photos and videos that may come back to bite them.
-Sometimes, it is merely embarrassment.
-Other times, and with increasing frequency, social media posts are being used as evidence to put people behind bars.
+Nevertheless, as social media use has exploded over the past decade, teenagers and adults alike continue posting updates, photos, and videos that may come back to bite them.
+Sometimes, it is merely an embarrassment, other times, and with increasing frequency, social media posts are being used as evidence to put people behind bars.

 Standard Operating Procedure for Cops and Prosecutors

 It has become almost standard operating procedure for Texas law enforcement agencies, like their colleagues across the country, to scour social media sites to solve criminal cases or gather evidence to be used in prosecutions.
 A July 2012 survey of more than 1,000 federal, state, and local law enforcement agencies by LexisNexis Risk Solutions revealed that 83% of the respondents are using social media, particularly Facebook and YouTube, to further their investigations.

 Social media websites contain features and information that can provide police and prosecutors with such valuable information as:

 - What a suspect was doing in the days and hours leading up to the crime,